 And RCS isn’t a secret.
 It’s an acknowledged threat.
 The HSE (Health & Safety Executive) recognises it as ‘the biggest risk to construction workers after asbestos’ and The All-Party Parliamentary Group for Respiratory Health have released a damning report ‘Silica – the next asbestos’.

-The main challenge in combating its dangers is the inherent nature of silica itself.
+The main challenge in combating its dangers is the inherent nature of silica dust itself.
 The fact that it’s so small, and that as minute shards of irregularly shaped quartz, it’s so hard to detect.
-The small scale of the particles has made RCS monitoring incredibly difficult, time-consuming, and expensive – which makes the scale of the problem even larger.
+The small scale of the particles has made real-time RCS monitoring incredibly difficult, time-consuming, and expensive – which makes the scale of the problem even larger.

 Silica Monitoring is a Big Problem

 Typically, exposure monitoring for RCS has involved occupational hygienists setting up fixed location or wearable instrumentation, including a pump connected to a sampling head that collects samples on a filter.
 These samples are then sent off to a lab for analysis.